Rowing Machine Hints for Beginners – With A Beginner Workout!

 We could go on and on!
 It’s safe to say that rowing gives you some of the best bang there is for your fitness buck.

-And with rowers now available for all price ranges and levels of complexity and Internet connectivity, there’s never been a better time to get into it.
+And with rowers now available for all price ranges, levels of complexity, and Internet connectivity, there’s never been a better time to get into it.

 Rowing Machine 101: Terms to Know

 There are some specialized terms that go with the sport, but don’t be put off by that.
 It’s easy to learn and there really are just a few key things you’ll want to know if you’re just starting out.

-Here are some that are worth getting familiar with as you learn how to use a rowing machine for beginners:
+Here are some that are worth getting familiar with as you learn how to do the rowing machine for beginners:

 Damper: On a Concept2 rower, it’s the tab on the side of the fan (the “flywheel”) that controls how much air gets into the machine and determines how heavy it feels, much like gears on a bike.
 As a starting point, set it between 3 and 5 (Not 10!)
 NOTE: This is not the resistance, YOU set that by how hard you push and pull.